-1. Summary
+1. SUMMARY

-- 1.1 On 27 June 2016 Her Majesty's Inspectorate of Constabulary in Scotland (HMICS) published an Assurance Review of Police Scotland's Counter Corruption Unit carried out following a request from the Scotlish Police Authority (SPA). - 1.2 The review focused on the way in which applications for communications data were being handled by Police Scotland, to determine the facts in relation to the alleged disclosure of sensitive information to a journalist and to test the operational practice of the Counter Corruption Unit and compliance with relevant legislation, codes of practice, policies, procedures and recognised best practice. - 1.3 By its nature the review is very focused on the work of the Counter Corruption Unit and the 39 actions that have been identified to be taken forward by Police Scotland relate primarily to the organisational structures, governance and operating procedures that are and should be in place within Police Scotland. - 1.4 In the main the report and the recommendations it contains are of value to the Safer & Stronger Renfrewshire Thematic Board as a procedure for highlighting best practice.
+- 1.1 On 27 June 2016 Her Majesty's Inspectorate of Constabulary in Scotland (HMICS) published an Assurance Review of Police Scotland's Counter Corruption Unit carried out following a request from the Scottish Police Authority (SPA). - 1.2 The review focused on the way in which applications for communications data were being handled by Police Scotland, to determine the facts in relation to the alleged disclosure of sensitive information to a journalist and to test the operational practice of the Counter Corruption Unit and compliance with relevant legislation, codes of practice, policies, procedures and recognised best practice. - 1.3 By its nature the review is very focused on the work of the Counter Corruption Unit and the 39 actions that have been identified to be taken forward by Police Scotland relate primarily to the organisational structures, governance and operating procedures that are and should be in place within Police Scotland. - 1.4 In the main the report and the recommendations it contains are of value to the Council as a procedure for highlighting best practice for similar processes that are ongoing within the Council.
 The report has been circulated to the Community Safety and Public Protection Steering Group for use in this way.
-There are three recommendations that are worth noting in particular as they do impact on the partnership work that is ongoing between Police Scotland and Renfrewshire Council and these are highlighted in section 3 of this report. - 1.5 A copy of the full HMICS Assurance Review report is available on the SPA.
+However there are three recommendations that are worth noting as they do impact on the partnership work that is ongoing between Police Scotland and Renfrewshire Council and these are highlighted in section 3 of this report.

+1.5 A copy of the full HMICS Assurance Review report is available on the SPA website and copies can be made available for the information of Members.

-2. Recommendations
+2. RECOMMENDATIONS

-It is recommended that the Safer & Stronger Renfrewshire Thematic Board:
+It is recommended that the Housing and Community Safety Policy Board:

-- a) Notes the HMICS Assurance Review of the Police Scotland Counter Corruption Unit published on 27 June 2016 - b) Notes the 3 recommendations that have a particular relevance to the ongoing work of the Community Safety Partnership as detailed in section 3 of this report.
+- 2.1 Notes the HMICS Assurance Review of the Police Scotland Counter Corruption Unit published on 27 June 2016 - 2.2 Notes the 3 recommendations that have a particular relevance to the ongoing work of the Community Safety Partnership as detailed in section 3 of this report.

-3. Background
+3. BACKGROUND

-- 3.1 The Assurance Review was conducted to assess the state, effectiveness and efficiency of Police Scotland's Counter Corruptions Unit (CCU). - 3.2 The Police Scotland's Counter Corruption Unit was established in April 2013 as a gatekeeper acting: - as a single point of contact for "whistleblowing", - · to carry out internal investigations into allegations of corruption, and - to investigate those from outwith the organisation looking to corrupt police officers. - 3.3 The Assurance Review is split into two parts: - Part 1 Case Study relating to the disclosure of sensitive information to a journalist. - Part 2 Assurance Review of the Counter Corruption Unit. - 3.4 By its nature the review is very focused on the work of the Counter Corruption Unit and the 39 actions that have been identified to be taken forward by Police Scotland relate primarily to the organisational structures, governance and operating procedures that are and should be in place within Police Scotland. - 3.5 There are three recommendations that are worth noting:
+- 3.1 The Assurance Review was conducted to assess the state, effectiveness and efficiency of Police Scotland's Counter Corruptions Unit (CCU). - 3.2 Police Scotland's Counter Corruption Unit was established in April 2013 as a gatekeeper acting: - as a single point of contact for "whistleblowing", - to carry out internal investigations into allegations of corruption, and - to investigate those from outwith the organisation looking to corrupt police officers. - 3.3 The Assurance Review is split into two parts: - Part 1 Case Study relating to the disclosure of sensitive information to a journalist. - Part 2 Assurance Review of the Counter Corruption Unit. - 3.4 By its nature the review is very focused on the work of the Counter Corruption Unit and the 39 actions that have been identified to be taken forward by Police Scotland relate primarily to the organisational structures, governance and operating procedures that are and should be in place within Police Scotland. - 3.5 In the main the report and the recommendations it contains are of value to the Council as a procedure for highlighting best practice for similar processes that are ongoing within the Council.
+The report has been circulated to the Community Safety and Public Protection Steering Group for use in this way.
+However there are three recommendations that are worth noting as they do impact on the partnership work that is ongoing between Police Scotland and Renfrewshire Council: